bigdaddymax/imagezmq/docs/advanced-pub-sub.rst

         processImage(image)
         stream_monitor.send_image(rpi_name, image)

-Additional things in this script are lines 13 and 22.
+Additional things in this script are lines 14 and 21.

+Line 14 - here we create an ImageSender object in PUB/SUB mode (more about this you can read `here`api-examples.rst#two-messaging-patterns-reqrep-and-pubsub_) This object will be used to publish images after they are processed for monitoring (this is done in Line 21).

 HTTP server code
 ================